Barsoom | Pellucidar | Moon | Venus | Caspak | Historical

 The Pseudo-Science that Time Forgot

 Burroughs used the scientific knowledge of the day to describe the various different stages of humans.
-He was unaware that the 'Piltdown man' discovered in 1911, on which he based the Alu, was a forgery.
+He was unaware that the 'Piltdown man', on which he based the Alu, was a hoax.
 Similarly the Neanderthal inspiration for the Bo-Lu was based on a Neanderthal discovered in 1908 known as 'The Old Man of La Chapelle-aux-Saints', the first fairly-complete Neanderthal skeleton found.
 It has since been proved that this individual was atypical, having severe arthritis, and subsequently Burroughs' depiction of a Neanderthal's bearing and posture as being very apelike is inaccurate for most members of the species.

 Another key influence was Lewis Henry Morgan's Ancient Society: Or, Researches in the Lines of Human Progress from Savagery through Barbarism to Civilization (1877), which speculated that human progress goes through seven distinct stages that match the seven types of ape/human Burroughs mentions.